nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_3/readme.md

 Worrying about intellectual property and copyright can seem like an unnecessary detail early on.
 However, anticipating changes to your situation by ensuring permanent ownership of your work in the planning phase of your research can help you avoid legal and institutional issues later on.

 If you submit your manuscript to a publisher that requires that they own the copyright of the work, will you be able to access that paper when you change jobs and no longer have a subscription to that work?
 Are you able to meet the mandates of your funding agency to openly share your work?
 Can you reuse the figures that you made in derivative works?
 Will others be able to access your work?
-While these may seem like questions you shouldn’t have to worry about, it can become very difficult to deal with after the fact.
+While these may seem like questions you shouldn't have to worry about, it can become very difficult to deal with after the fact.

 Example: In scenarios where seeking consent before sharing (or changing sharing conditions), it can be complex to implement the changes.
 Biopython, an open source biology toolkit, started re- licensing their code in 2016, and [are still working on it in 2023, individual contributor by individual contributor.](https://github.com/biopython/biopython/issues/898)